XRPLF/xrpl-dev-portal/content/concepts/tokens/nftoken-auctions.md

 1. The Seller creates the NFT, then sets the auction reserve price using `NFTokenCreateOffer`, specifying the broker account as the destination.
 1. Buyers make bids using `NFTokenCreateOffer`, setting the broker account as the destination.
-1. The Broker selects the winning bid, completes the sale using NFTokenAcceptOffer, collecting the broker fee.
-Then the Broker cancels any losing bids using NFTokenCancelOffer.
+1. The Broker selects the winning bid, completes the sale using `NFTokenAcceptOffer`, collecting the broker fee.
+Then the Broker cancels any losing bids using `NFTokenCancelOffer`.

 **Pros:**